 The Marmot Trestles 15 is an inexpensive yet bulky and heavy bag.
-It is a great choice for any car camping or short backpack trip where weight is not a concern, but comfort is.
-It's two side zippers allow you to fully stick your arms and torso out of the bag for warmer nights while reading or hanging out in the tent.
+It is a great choice for any car camping trip where weight is not a concern, but comfort is.
+Its two side zippers allow you to fully stick your arms and torso out of the bag for warmer nights while reading or hanging out in the tent.
 We like the funky liner pattern, but think its material is cheap feeling.

 Marmot Trestles 15 - Women's Review